What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven

-Two synthetic lane-changing video datasets, 271-syn and 1043-syn \cite{CarlaSyn}, are generated using CARLA \cite{CARLA} at a resolution of 1280×720.
+\paragraph{\textbf{CARLA-syn:}} Two synthetic lane-changing video datasets, 271-syn and 1043-syn \cite{CarlaSyn}, are generated using CARLA \cite{CARLA} at a resolution of 1280×720.
 Spatial relations were the main consideration when designing scenarios, characterized by relative distance, directional orientations, and is-in relation to the lane \cite{CarlaSyn-risk}.
-Two types of binary labels are created for each clip based on the scores given by the annotators to classify each scenario as subjectively risky lane change scenario or not, or a collision scenario or not, respectively.
-However, the scoring criteria used by each annotator are implicit and are not unified among the annotators.
+Based on annotator scores, each clip is assigned two binary labels: one for subjectively risky lane-change scenarios and the other for collision scenarios.
+However, the scoring criteria are implicit and may vary across annotators.
 The difference between a `risky scenario' and a `collision scenario' is not clarified.
 Although identifying a collision scenario should be a straightforward binary decision in which all annotators would unanimously reach the same conclusion when viewing the same traffic video, the method of label determination by rounding the average score \cite{CarlaSyn-risk} reveals the underlying disagreements of the annotators in some scenarios, highlighting the potential ambiguity in certain traffic scenarios.
-Although vehicle behavior is customized, such as collision avoidance probabilities and traffic lights compliance, negative samples overwhelmingly predominate in both datasets.
-The ratio of non-collision to collision scenarios is 6.12:1 in 271 syn and 7.91:1 in 1043 syn.
-The safe to risky lane change ratio is 2.3:1 in 271 syn and unspecified in 1043 syn.
-In this context, 306-syn is created by subsampling 1043-syn to achieve equal distributions of collision/non-collision scenarios \cite{CarlaSyn} and safe/risky lane change scenarios \cite{CarlaSyn-risk}.
+Although the simulated vehicle behaviors are configurable, including collision-avoidance probability and compliance with traffic lights, both datasets exhibit a strong class imbalance toward negative samples.
+In 271-syn, the non-collision-to-collision ratio is 6.12:1 and the safe-to-risky lane-change ratio is 2.3:1, while in 1043-syn, the corresponding values are 7.91:1 and unspecified.
+In this context, 306-syn is created by subsampling 1043-syn to achieve balanced distributions across both categories \cite{CarlaSyn, CarlaSyn-risk}.
 Only 50699 frames extracted from 1043-syn are \href{https://ieee-dataport.org/documents/scenegraph-risk-assessment-dataset}{publicly available}.
-Fig.~\ref{fig:1043_visualization} presents sample frames in 1043-syn, which are claimed risky (top) and safe (bottom) for lane change, respectively \cite{CarlaSyn-risk}.
-However, the labels provided are neither binary for classification nor raw scores within the corresponding range ([-2, 2]) \cite{CarlaSyn-risk}.
+Fig.~\ref{fig:1043_visualization} presents sample frames in 1043-syn, which are claimed (A) to be risky and (B) safe for lane change, respectively \cite{CarlaSyn-risk}.
+However, the labels provided are neither binary for classification nor raw scores within the reported range ([-2, 2]) \cite{CarlaSyn-risk}.
 Despite the importance of spatial positioning, the annotation provides only a single coordinate per object (two dimensions with a zero for the third) and its lane association, preventing accurate localization of the complete object.
 Furthermore, similar to other synthetic datasets, the simulated scenarios are much less complex than the real-world environments.